Establishing trust in automated reasoning: Conclusion

-The transparency vs.~opacity scale deserves a more detailed discussion.
-Most experienced computational scientists make sure to examine both intermediate and results for plausibility, making use of known properties such as positivity or order of magnitude.
+This leaves the transparency vs.~opacity scale, which deserves a more detailed discussion.
+Most experienced computational scientists make sure to examine both intermediate and final results for plausibility, making use of known properties such as positivity or order of magnitude.
 But plausibility is a fuzzy concept.
-Software is transparent only if users can check results for correctness, not mere plausibility.
+Software is transparent only if users can check results for \emph{correctness}, not mere plausibility.
 The strategies I proposed (sections \ref{situated}, \ref{explainability} and \ref{specifications}) have the goal of making such correctness checks easier.
-If plausibility is all we can check for, then the software is opaque, and its users are faced with a dilemma: if their results are neither obviously correct nor obviously wrong, are they entitled to consider them good enough?
+If plausibility is all we can check for, then the software is opaque, and its users are faced with a dilemma when their results are neither obviously correct nor obviously wrong: are they entitled to consider them good enough?
 In practice they do, because the only realistic alternative would be to stop using computers.
-We even tend to consider popularity, which roughly means ``this software is used by many people who didn't find anything obviously wrong with it'', as an indicator for trustworthiness.
-Soergel {[}Soergel 2014{]} considers this ``trust by default'' misplaced, given what software engineering research tells us about the frequency of mistakes.
-Examples from the reproducibility crisis support this view that scientists tend to overestimate the reliability of their work in the absence of clear signs of problems.
+Soergel {[}2015{]} and Thimbleby {[}2023{]} consider this ``trust by default'' misplaced, given what software engineering research tells us about the frequency of mistakes, and I agree.
+The examples from the reproducibility crisis (see the Introduction) support this view that scientists tend to overestimate the reliability of their work in the absence of clear signs of problems.

-Computational reliabilism, proposed by Durán and Formanek {[}Durán and Formanek 2018{]}, offers a way out of this dilemma: it says that we can justify trust by default if we have a large body of experience reports about our software, of which a majority is favorable.
-Independent reviews would be particularly valuable experience reports, since their authors specifically look for potential problems.
-However, the large body of experience required for the reliabilism argument can be gathered only for mature software.
+From the perspective of computational reliabilism, the two most critical characteristics are stability and transparency.
+If either one is lacking, it is difficult to consider software to be reliable.
+Evolving software changes too frequently to permit the accumulation of evidence for reliability.
+Opaque software does not have a clearly defined behavior.
+If you don't know what a piece of software is supposed to do exactly, it is hard to affirm that it does so reliably.